 To be eligible for a studentship, you'll usually need to have a 2:1 at undergraduate level, but relevant work experience can sometimes make you the exception.
 For courses starting in autumn, we recommend searching and applying for research grants around spring.

 So, how much can you get?
 Students who are successful in getting a studentship will have their fees paid for them, and may also be given a living cost grant.

-When it comes to university funding for postgrad courses, the options vary hugely from one institution to the next.
-There is a wide choice of studentships, scholarships & bursaries (see below) or possibly fee discounts for alumni.
+When it comes to university postgraduate funding for courses, the options vary hugely from one institution to the next.
+There is a wide choice of studentships, scholarships and bursaries (see below) or possibly fee discounts for alumni.